MayaDispeler/Morsent-128-Mini/README.md

 📫 Reach me at: srihariv4942@gmail.com

-# “Sometimes the smallest minds deliver the weirdest wonders.” – Morsent
+# "Sometimes the smallest minds deliver the weirdest wonders." – Morsent